abinit/abinit/doc/tutorial/atdep1.md

 ...
 ```

-10. writes in some files the dynamical matrix, the phonon spectrum and the vibrational density of states (vDOS)
+10. writes the dynamical matrix, the phonon spectrum and the vibrational density of states (vDOS) in specific files

 ```
    #############################################################################